 Rangeloni was quite romantic about the DNR.
 He'd grown up in Italy, with a Russian mother who taught him that the Soviet Union was a great place.
 He'd been indoctrinated with communism from an early age, and jumped at the chance to move to the DNR once it declared independence.
 He said he was there to spread the truth of their situation, even if he did constantly deny that the Russians were directly involved.

 We travelled next to Donetsk Airport, an important battleground throughout the Ukraine war.
 As Vittorio said, "Whoever controls Donetsk Airport controls the entrance to the city."
-Before the second battle for the airport, in September of 2014, and its fall in January 2015, it was the last part of Donetsk still held by Ukrainian forces.
+Before the second battle for the airport, in September of 2014, it was the last part of Donetsk still held by Ukrainian forces.
 Since that particularly brutal round of fighting, it's been in the hands of the separatists.

 Donetsk Airport is a wasteland of gnarled metal and crumbling concrete.
 Bent rebar pokes out of every structure left standing.
 The ground is littered with shrapnel, bullet casings and rotting insulation.
 We went there to meet with an infamous group of separatist fighters known as the Sparta Battalion.
 Their commander was a Russian named "Motorola", who once claimed in a recorded phone conversation with the Kyiv Post to have personally executed 15 Ukrainian prisoners of war.
 It's believed that Motorola, who did national service with the Russian military, was sent to the DNR to fight after being arrested for joyriding in Rostov, west Russia.
 Though Motorola wasn't there, his fighters were.
 They were well disciplined, well armed and hostile.
 (Two weeks after meeting Motorola's Sparta Battalion, he was killed when a bomb went off in the lift of his apartment block.
 It's believed his head was blown off in the assassination.)